Constructions

 Wordiness

-• The examples presented in the guide article that describes the detected issue may provide inspiration.
-Click the icon located in the right corner of the tooltip to consult the corresponding article.
+- The examples presented in the guide article that describe the detected issue may provide inspiration.
+Click the orange tooltip title that precedes the explanation to consult the corresponding article.

 Introductory expressions